PeterTrieu/Mantel-Group/README.md

 To run the solution, the following is required:
 - Ensure that the data to be processed is located within a folder called **weather_data**, that is on the same folder level as the **data_pipeline.py** script
 - Ensure that there are folders called **archived_weather_data** and **weather_results** that are on the same folder level as **data_pipeline.py** script
-- For the JSON data that will be processed, it must be in a similar format as shown below:
+- For the JSON that will be processed, it must be in a similar format as shown below:
 ```
 [
     {